xdy/xdy-pf2e-workbench/README.md

         * Suboption for how to handle if the final damage was nonlethal.
     * Option to automatically remove Dying when healed to above 0 hp.
     * Option to drop all held items on becoming unconscious.
+    * Option to automate the results of recovery rolls.

 * Client Automation section
     * Optional settings to (if the GM allows it) automatically roll damage on a hit for strikes and/or spell attacks.